ALANVF/Star-lang-specification/syntax/literals.md

 Shorthand funcs are most likely going to be very limited until Star has a good type-checker.

+I'm also considering an alternative syntax that looks like `$0, $.0, $..0, $...0, etc` since it's a lot less visually confusing than the current syntax.

 ### Name
 A name literal:
 ```